Responsibilities and Expectations

 General Philosophy: Be caring and curious

 The Medicine Clerkship is designed to be patient centered, which reflects internists’ devotion to patient care.
 You are expected to learn from each patient.
+Become the expert in the patient, know more about them than anyone else in the hospital, and the patient’s illness, read deeply about the disease process leading to your patient’s presentation.
 You should be involved in every aspect of your patients’ care from taking a history to writing orders to observing studies that they undergo (when possible).
 You are the member of the team who should know all the details about your patients’ support systems, medicines, lab data, etc. You should also be reading about their medical issues every night.
 There is something to be learned from every patient on the service.
 Therefore, you should participate in the rounds of all the patients and point out interesting findings on your patients to your fellow classmates.

 Course Logistics/Formal Teaching Sessions

 You should admit at least two new patients per week.
 You may admit more than one patient per call day if you and your resident agree that you are able to handle 2 new patients.
 This may occur if you get one straightforward patient early in the day and do not have a high census.
 You are allowed to pick up a patient who was admitted overnight as a “holding note”.
 However, you are expected to perform your own H&P prior to reviewing the holding note.
 It is expected that you will work up a minimum of 16 new patients over an eight-week rotation.
-You should limit your patient census to 4 (4 near the end of the year when you are more efficient), two is the average number of patients most 3rd years carry at one time.
-You should not put yourself in a position to have more responsibilities than you can handle.
+You should limit your patient census to 4 (4 near the end of the year when you are more efficient), 2-3 is the average number of patients most 3rd years carry at one time.
 You are an integral member of the team and the housestaff will count on you.
 Talk to your resident, attending, or the clerkship directors if you are getting overwhelmed.

-Students assigned to the subspecialty teams of GI and Oncology will note that these teams are “on call” everyday.
-You are not expected to pick up a new patient everyday, rather a minimum of two per week.
-On days you are not expecting to take a new admission, you should plan to wrap up your work and check out with your resident around 5PM.
-(You are not expected to stay until 7PM with your team everyday.)
-If you are havng trouble meeting the 2 new patients per week minimun, you must let one of the clerkship directors know ASAP as faiure to meet this requirement will result in an incomplete (I) grade for the clerkship until the requirement is met.
+While on the subspecialty consult service rotation you are not expected to pick up a new patient every day, rather a minimum of two per week.
+If you are having trouble meeting the 2 new patients per week minimum, you must let one of the clerkship directors know ASAP as failure to meet this requirement will result in an incomplete (I) grade for the clerkship until the requirement is met.

 Write-ups and Charting

 Every patient you admit needs an H&P and daily progress note.
 H&P’s should be on the chart by the day after the admission and progress notes should be on the chart everyday (ideally by noon).
 Students are NOT permitted to use templates or smart phrases in the EMR.
 Copying and pasting portions of other providers’ notes constitutes fraud and is not permitted.
 You are encouraged to pend up orders for your patients.
 All patient orders must be co-signed by a physician.
-Detailed instructions for patient write-ups can be found on the website in the portfolio section under patient care.
-Though your portfolio advisor carries the primary responsibility for giving you formative feedback on your H&Ps, you are strongly encouraged to review them with your attending as well.
+Detailed instructions for patient write-ups can be found on the website.
+You will have the opportunity to get formative feedback on your H&Ps from your peers with faculty oversight using a structured evaluation tool.
+Your IM coach also will give you feedback on at least two H&Ps of your choice.
+Further, Dr. Nall or Dr. Sottile will review a write up at your mid-clerkship feedback session and provide feedback.
+Your 4 best will be submitted as part of your final grade.

 Scut work is defined as activities that are not educational on patients that are not assigned to you.
 This means you are responsible for even the ‘menial’ tasks on your own patients.
 But, you are not obligated to perform tasks like looking up data on other people’s patients or running errands for the housestaff.
 However, if you have the time, this can be a wonderful way to offer to help someone who may be busier at that time.

 Professional expectations are discussed explicitly under Goal 1 in our goals and objectives.
 You should dress professionally at all times.
-(Wearing scrubs is strongly discouraged as we do not perform procedures in an OR or lab and do not stay overnight for call.)
 You should preround on all your patients and be on time and prepared for work rounds.
-(In general, allow 10-15 minutes to preround per patient.
-Refer to “helpful hints” section for more details.)
-Though we do not take attendance, you are expected to attend all the educational conferences unless an acute patient care need arises.
-(Your patient care responsibilities take precedence over everything.)
+In general, allow 10-15 minutes to preround per patient.
+You are expected to attend a minimum of 90% of the educational conferences unless an acute patient care need arises.
+Attendance will be taken.
+Your patient care responsibilities take precedence so contact Ms. Pipkins if patient care emergencies arise or important family meetings are scheduled during this time.

 You should be polite and respectful to your patients and colleagues at all times.
 Never falsify information.
 If you do not know, simply say “I don’t know.”
 (We do not expect you to know everything, despite how it may seem sometimes.)
 Cutting and pasting anything other than online medication lists and lab data is fraud.
 You are expected to do your own work, regardless of what you may observe others do.